Understanding and Overcoming Adverse Childhood Experiences

 In this 90-minute Webinar, Dr. Lisa Firestone will explain the role of ACEs in shaping a person’s life.
 She will define what ACEs are and explore recent eye-opening findings on their short and long-term effects on people’s mental and physical health.

 Participants in the Webinar will learn interventions both in childhood and adulthood that can be extremely beneficial to those affected by ACEs.
 Dr. Firestone will illuminate the value of creating a coherent narrative to help people make sense of their experience and resolve early trauma.
-In addition, she will explore the role of Positive Childhood Events (PCEs) in buffering the impact of ACEs.
+In addition, she will explore the role of Positive Childhood Experiences (PCEs) in buffering the impact of ACEs.

 Dr. Firestone will further introduce Trauma-informed Therapy as a powerful method for healing from ACEs and will outline the steps of Voice Therapy as a cognitive/ behavioral/ affective approach to understanding and challenging painful attitudes people have internalized that relate to their trauma.